-Office and logistics concepts are giving old shopping centres a new lease of life in Germany
+Office and logistics concepts are giving old shopping centers a new lease of life in Germany

-The old single-purpose shopping centre is fast becoming a mixed-use property in Germany, according to Maximilian Ludwig head of asset management retail & hotel at Real I.S.
+The old single-purpose shopping center is fast becoming a mixed-use property in Germany, according to Maximilian Ludwig head of asset management retail & hotel at Real I.S.

-A study by the EHI Retail Institute has shown that almost every second (46 percent) shopping centre is now also an office location.
+A study by the EHI Retail Institute has shown that almost every second (46 percent) shopping center is now also an office location.

 Why?
 Well, according to another EHI study, 43 percent of German shopping centers have experienced a decline in visitor numbers over the past two years.
 Another quarter reported only moderate growth of between 0 percent to 1.9 percent.